Render static content using persistent queries

 Persistent queries and Coveo Machine Learning

-Due to their static nature, persistent queries have extremely limited compatibility with Coveo Machine Learning (Coveo ML).
-It’s nevertheless possible to configure an Automatic Relevance Tuning (ART) model in the query pipeline that processes a persistent query in order to achieve a specific goal, such as getting trending items in the result set of a search request with an empty query expression.
+Due to their static nature, persistent queries have limited compatibility with Coveo Machine Learning (Coveo ML).
+It’s nevertheless possible to configure an Automatic Relevance Tuning (ART) model in the query pipeline that processes a persistent query to achieve a specific goal, such as getting trending items in the result set of a search request with an empty query expression.

 Leading practices

-- Use persistent queries only to retrieve query results that don’t need to be regularly updated.
+Only use {persistent queries} to retrieve query results that don’t need to be regularly updated.

-- Process persistent queries through dedicated query pipelines.
+Process persistent queries through dedicated query pipelines.